-This degree programme is the first university-approved professional training programme leading to a Bachelor of Science (Honours) Degree in Occupational Therapy in Sri Lanka.
-Successful completion of the programme indicates professional competence to practice as an Occupational Therapist in Sri Lanka.
-The curriculum includes both theoretical classroom based learning and practical experience in a variety of settings in the health, education and rehabilitation sectors.
+This degree programme is the first university-approved professional training programme leading to a Bachelor of Science (Honours) Degree in Speech and Hearing Sciences in Sri Lanka.
+Successful completion of the programme indicates professional competence to practice as a Speech and Language Therapist or an Audiologist in Sri Lanka.
+The curriculum includes both theoretical classroom-based learning and practical experience in a variety of settings in the health, education and rehabilitation sectors.